Search Results for

 Settings

-Settings page is used to manage the SFTP connection where all the data export files will be uploaded after the data export process is successfully completed, and the settings for exported files.
+The Settings page is used to manage the SFTP connection, where all the data export files are uploaded after the data export process completes successfully, and the settings for exported files.

-The page displays the saved settings in read-only state.
+The page displays the saved settings in a read-only state.
 You can edit the settings.
-However, creating a new setting or deleting the setting is not supported.
+However, creating a new setting or deleting a setting is not supported.

 image-20230602101328175